awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Recorder.md

 ## Known limitations of the CloudWatch Synthetics Recorder<a name="CloudWatch_Synthetics_Canaries_Recorder-limitations"></a>

-The CloudWatch Synthetics recorder for Google Chrome currently has the following limitations\.
+The CloudWatch Synthetics Recorder for Google Chrome currently has the following limitations\.
 + HTML elements that don’t have IDs will use CSS selectors\.
 This can break canaries if the webpage structure changes later\.
 We plan to provide some configuration options \(such as using data\-id\) around this in a future version of the recorder\.
 + The recorder doesn't support actions such as double\-click or copy/paste, and doesn't support key combinations such as CMD\+0\.
 + To verify the presence of an element or text on the page, users must add assertions after the script is generated\.
 The recorder doesn't support verifying an element without performing any action on that element\.
 This is similar to the “Verify text” or “Verify element” options in the canary workflow builder\.
 We plan to add some assertions support in a future version of the recorder\.